JS-SnykSCA/jira_clone/README.md

 I do React consulting and this is a showcase product I've built in my spare time.
 It's a very good example of modern, real-world React codebase.

 There are many showcase/example React projects out there but most of them are way too simple.
-I like to think that this codebase contains enough complexity to offer valuable insights to React developers of all skill levels while still being _relatively_ easy to understand.
+I like to think that this codebase contains enough complexity to offer valuable insights to React developers of all skill levels while still being _relatively_ easy to understand..

 ## Features